benatshippabo/graphql-eslint-bug/README.md

 }

 fragment UserFields on Account {
-  # fragment: expect an error here about missing `id` field
+  # fragment: we expect an error here about missing `id` field
   name
   phone
 }